 Balance is key.
 If levels of potassium are either too low or too high, things can get off-kilter.

-How much do you need?
-Adults should get at least 4,700 milligrams of potassium every day.
-Most people, though, fall short.
-And while taking in too much potassium isn’t a problem for healthy people, it can be if you have chronic kidney disease or take certain types of medicines.
+Most people fall short of the minimum recommended amount of potassium per day.
+And while taking in too much or too little potassium isn’t a problem for healthy people, it can be if you have chronic kidney disease or take certain types of medicines.
 That’s one reason why you should check with a doctor before you take potassium supplements.

 Here are some of the parts of your body potassium helps.